 The Sculptor

-All the players must stand as still as a statue.
+In this parlor game, all the players must stand as still as a statue.
 The host will then move around the different players in the game and move them into different positions.

 If the players laugh or move they are out of the game.
 The last person to move or laugh is the winner.